-2. The NSCM server processes the request and triggers the network slice configuration per VAL UE within the VAL Application.
+2. The NSCE server processes the request and triggers the network slice configuration per VAL UE within the VAL Application.

-3. The NSCM server acting as AF provides the updated S-NSSAI and DNN per VAL UE.
-In particular, NSCM server sends this information to the PCF via NEF as part of the AF-driven guidance for URSP determination to 5G system (as specified in TS23.502 clause 4.15.6.10, TS 23.503 clause 6.6.2.2, TS 23.548 clause 6.2.4).
+3. The NSCE server acting as AF provides the updated S-NSSAI and DNN per VAL UE.
+In particular, NSCE server sends this information to the PCF via NEF as part of the AF-driven guidance for URSP determination to 5G system (as specified in TS23.502 clause 4.15.6.10, TS 23.503 clause 6.6.2.2, TS 23.548 clause 6.2.4).
 This guidance may update the route selection parameters to indicate different sets of PDU Session information (DNN, S-NSSAI) that can be associated with applications matching the application traffic.

-NOTE: NSCM server provides the updated S-NSSAI/DNN as a suggestion/guidance to PCF; however it is up to PCF to decide whether to perform the slice/DNN re-mapping
+NOTE: NSCE server provides the updated S-NSSAI/DNN as a suggestion/guidance to PCF; however it is up to PCF to decide whether to perform the slice/DNN re-mapping

-4. Upon successful adaptation of the route selection parameters, the NSCM server provides a network slice adaptation response to the VAL server, providing information on the fulfilment of the network slice adaptation request per VAL application.
+4. Upon successful adaptation of the route selection parameters, the NSCE server provides a network slice adaptation response to the VAL server, providing information on the fulfilment of the network slice adaptation request per VAL application.

 16.3.2.4 Procedure for VAL UE-triggered and network-based network slice adaptation for VAL application

-Figure 16.3.2.4-1 illustrates the VAL UE-triggered and network-based procedure where the NSCM server supports the network slice adaptation with the underlying 3GPP system for the VAL UEs of the VAL application.
+Figure 16.3.2.4-1 illustrates the VAL UE-triggered and network-based procedure where the NSCE server supports the network slice adaptation with the underlying 3GPP system for the VAL UEs of the VAL application.

 Pre-condition:

-- The NSCM client has connected to the NSCM server;
+- The NSCE client has connected to the NSCE server;

 Figure 16.3.2.4-1: Network slice adaptation for VAL application

-1. The VAL client provides a new application requirement to the NSCM client, indicating a new service profile for the VAL application.
+1. The VAL client provides a new application requirement to the NSCE client, indicating a new service profile for the VAL application.
 This may be in the form of a change at the application QoS requirements, service operation change, or other application-related parameters.

-2. The NSCM client sends a network slice adaptation trigger to the NSCM server for the VAL application.
+2. The NSCE client sends a network slice adaptation trigger to the NSCE server for the VAL application.
 This trigger may be in the form of exact requested network slice (and optionally DNN) for all the VAL UEs of the VAL application; or indication that the VAL application needs to be remapped to a different network slice (and optionally DNN).

-3. The NSCM server processes the request and triggers the network slice configuration per VAL UE within the VAL Application.
+3. The NSCE server processes the request and triggers the network slice configuration per VAL UE within the VAL Application.

-4. The NSCM server acting as AF provides the updated S-NSSAI and DNN per VAL UE.
-In particular, NSCM server sends this information to the PCF via NEF as part of the AF-driven guidance for URSP determination to 5G system (as specified in TS23.502 clause 4.15.6.10, TS 23.503 clause 6.6.2.2, TS 23.548 clause 6.2.4).
+4. The NSCE server acting as AF provides the updated S-NSSAI and DNN per VAL UE.
+In particular, NSCE server sends this information to the PCF via NEF as part of the AF-driven guidance for URSP determination to 5G system (as specified in TS23.502 clause 4.15.6.10, TS 23.503 clause 6.6.2.2, TS 23.548 clause 6.2.4).
 This guidance may update the route selection parameters to indicate different sets of PDU Session information (DNN, S-NSSAI) that can be associated with applications matching the application traffic.

-NOTE: NSCM server provides the updated S-NSSAI/DNN as a suggestion/guidance to PCF; however it is up to PCF to decide whether to perform the slice/DNN re-mapping
+NOTE: NSCE server provides the updated S-NSSAI/DNN as a suggestion/guidance to PCF; however it is up to PCF to decide whether to perform the slice/DNN re-mapping

-5. The NSCM server may send a notification to the NSCM client indicating success or failure.
+5. The NSCE server may send a notification to the NSCE client indicating success or failure.

-16.4 SEAL APIs for network slice capability management
+16.4 SEAL APIs for network slice capability enablement

 16.4.1 General

-Editor's note: The definition of SEAL APIs for NSCM-UU is FFS
+Editor's note: The definition of SEAL APIs for NSCE-UU is FFS

-Table 16.4.1-1 illustrates the SEAL APIs for network slice capability management.
+Table 16.4.1-1 illustrates the SEAL APIs for network slice capability enablement.